Repair or Replace Your Desktop Computer? A Plain-English Decision Guide

 For example, a slow computer used every day for work is a different case from a student laptop that was dropped in a school bag.
 A no-power desktop is different from a laptop that turns on but has a black screen.
 Clear symptoms help avoid guessing and avoid spending money on the wrong part.

-Safe checks you can do first
+Safe terms you can do first

-Start with checks that are reversible and low risk.
+Start with terms that are reversible and low risk.
 Confirm the power source, charger, cable, monitor, Wi-Fi, account login, storage warning, backup status and any recent changes.
 Restart once if it is safe, but do not keep forcing the device to start if there is heat, liquid, clicking sounds, repeated shutdowns or signs of drive failure.

 If files matter, backup comes before reset.
 Check Desktop, Documents, Downloads, Photos, school folders, accounting files, email data, browser bookmarks and cloud folders.
 OneDrive, Google Drive and iCloud can be helpful, but they do not always include every local file or every user account.